Yoric/JSAgency/README.md

 In progress
 ===========

-This work is currently untested.
+- This work is currently untested.
+- For the moment, Heavy agents have no way of talking to each other.